Gazeltarig101/EchoMind/README.md

 | `ECHOMEMORY_LLM_MODEL` | empty | Existing local GGUF chat model path |
 | `ECHOMEMORY_DEVICE` | `cpu` | ASR device |

-Sarvam credentials are entered through the UI and are stored with restrictive local permissions where the operating system supports them.
-Never put a real key in an environment file, screenshot, issue, test, or commit.
+Sarvam credentials are entered through the UI and stored with restrictive local permissions where the OS supports it. **Never** put a real key in an environment file, screenshot, issue, test, or commit.

 ## Development and verification